Skip to content

 Arcturus is one of the 58 bright stars that have been given a special status in the field of celestial navigation.
 It is the only navigational star in the constellation Boötes.

 Arcturus was not visible from Earth until about half a million years ago.
 It has been moving in our direction and has now almost reached its closest point to the solar system, moving at 122 km/s relative to the Sun.
-It will make the closest approach in approximately 4,000 years, coming a few hundredths of a light-year closer than it is now.
-It will then start to move away in a southerly direction and, in another half million years years, it will not be visible to the unaided eye at all.
+It will make the closest approach in approximately 4,000 years, when it comes a few hundredths of a light-year closer than it is now.
+The giant star will then start to move away in a southerly direction and, in another half million years years, it will not be visible to the unaided eye at all.

 The Greco-Roman astronomer Ptolemy described Arcturus as “slightly red” (subrufa).
 With a B-V colour index of +1.23, Arcturus is about halfway between fellow orange giants Pollux and Aldebaran.